remic-othr/PhaKIR_DIY/services/authentik/README.md

 - Enable email settings if you want Authentik to send verification emails (configure SMTP).
 - Consider enabling selfservice registration so participants can sign up on their own.
 Authentik supports flexible user flows – in our case, we allowed self-registration but with a manual approval step (more on that in the workflow section).
+> [!TIP]
-> [!Tip] Take your time to explore Authentik’s documentation and features.
+> Take your time to explore Authentik’s documentation and features.
 It's worth understanding the concept.

 ### Step 4: Define Roles and Groups
 Authentik will be the source of truth for user identities.